PokeNavBot/pokenav-documentation/source/raid_trains.md

    ``$list routes``, Anyone, Anywhere, "Shows a list of saved routes owned by your community."
    ``$show route Route Name``, Anyone, Anywhere, "Shows all the locations in the specified route."
    ``$delete route Route Name``, Anyone, Moderation Channel, "Deletes a route from your community."
+   ``$toggle raid-trains``, Anyone, Moderation Channel, "Disables the `$train` command in raid lobbies."

 ```

 ## Overview

 Often, trainers will form together raiding groups which hit multiple gyms consecutively.
-While doing this, tracking
-the progress of the group and reporting raids becomes cumbersome.
+While doing this, tracking the progress of the group and reporting raids becomes cumbersome.

 Trains are PokeNav's attempt to **improve coordination, visibility and reporting in discord** while these groups are active.

-### Enrolling In The Beta

-Trains are actively being developed, so during the beta period, you will have enable your server for trains support.
-In your `#pokenav` channel, run `$toggle beta-raid-trains`.
+The train feature is designed to help the most with raid hours and events where an optimal route is saved ahead of time.
+For regular trains it might be easier to create a standard room, as the adminstrative setup effort is higher than a typical raid.

 ### About Raid Trains

 Trains are simply raid coordination channels with special features and limitations.
 All raid commands are support with a few exceptions (listed below).

+Raid trains will **always** create channels in discord, you need to disable the feature if you do not want this.

 Keep in mind, instead of keeping accurate information about a singe raid at a single gym, trains focus on tracking lists of gyms and where the group is heading.

 #### Added Features